 I’m an Active Duty US Army chaplain, ordained and endorsed by the Christian Church (Disciples of Christ).
 In my time in the Army, I have experience working in several ministry contexts, including three years of prison ministry.
-I’m currently an ACPE Certified Educator Candidate, working at Brook Army Medical Center in San Antonio, Texas.
+I’m currently an ACPE Certified Educator and Director of the CPE Program at Walter Reed National Military Medical Center, Washington, DC.
+The CPE Program at WRNMMC is a part of the US Army CPE System under the Insitute for Religious Leadership Graduate School for Spiritual Care.
+This bog is my work and does not represent the US Army, Association for Clinical Pastoral Education, or the US Army Chaplain Corps.

 My wife, Sara, is an ordained pastor serving Rolling Oaks Christian Church (Disciples of Christ), and we have three kids.